SketchUp rendering of the Starbucks Reserve Bar at Brookfield Place, NY. Images courtesy of Starbucks.

 Without a doubt, it would be Style Builder.
 The way that we can tweak the default style to achieve a hand-drawn, warm, and not-too-perfect finish helps us to aptly portray a range of design aesthetics across our stores.

-10 Waverly Place, Brookfield Place and Broadway & 9th reserve bars have just opened across Manhattan.
+10 Waverly Place, Brookfield Place and Broadway & 9th reserve bars are open across Manhattan.
 Pop by to see how these SketchUp visuals became a reality.